kejek/react-movie-app/README.md

    npm install
    ```
 4. Copy or rename .env.example to .env
-5. Replace "<YOUR API TOKEN>" value with the API Token
+5. Replace "VITE_API_TOKEN" value with the API Token

 ## Running the Application